pysam-developers/pysam/doc/api.rst

 :class:`~pysam.TabixFile` implements lazy parsing in order to iterate over large tables efficiently.

-More detailed usage instructions is at :ref:`usage`.
+More detailed usage instructions are available at :ref:`usage`.

 .. note::